-During the first quarter of 2004, 26.6% of our revenue was produced from operations in Mexico, 20.7% from Canada, and 52.7% from the United States.
-For the first quarter of 2003, 43.0% of our revenue produced from operations in the United States, 33.1% from Mexico, 22.1% from Canada and 1.8% from Europe.
+During the first quarter of 2004, 59.8% of our revenue was manufactured in Mexico, 22.0% in Canada, and 18.2% in the United States.
+For the first quarter of 2003, 43.0% of our revenue was manufactured in the United States, 33.1% in Mexico, 22.1% in Canada and 1.8% in Europe.
 We expect to continue to increase the portion of revenue attributable to our Chihuahua, Mexico and Markham, Ontario, Canada facilities, with the transfer of certain production from other facilities.
 We terminated manufacturing in Europe during the second quarter of 2003.